bassosimone/xv6sh/README.md

 See [mit-pdos/xv6-riscv's sh.c](
 https://github.com/mit-pdos/xv6-riscv/blob/riscv/user/sh.c) for the
 source code that I started from.
-The implementation diverged quite quickly but there are still some ideas of the original code.
-For this reason, the copyright is the original copyright plus my own copyright.
+The implementation diverged quite quickly but there are still original-code ideas.
+For this reason, the copyright is the original one plus mine.

 ```
 SPDX-License-Identifier: MIT